RONDA MUST SEE

 Ronda is one of the prettiest towns in Andalusia, and a “Must See” worth including on your trip to Spain.

-On a Tannin Trail Wine Tour to Ronda from Marbella or Malaga, you shouldn’t miss the wonderful Moorish architecture, incredible views from the Puente Nuevo bridge and Tajo Gorge and, of course, the famous Ronda Bullring – the birthplace of modern bullfighting in Spain.
+Apart from the fabulous wine and countryside scenery, you shouldn’t miss the striking Moorish architecture, incredible views from the Puente Nuevo bridge and Tajo Gorge and, of course, the famous Ronda Bullring – the birthplace of modern bullfighting in Spain.

 Ronda’s most iconic features are the Tajo Gorge, and the Puente Nuevo, an 18th-century bridge that rises from the floor of the Tajo some 120 metres below.
 Construction began in 1759 but was only completed in 1794 (and cost the lives of some 50 workers).